ProfessionalWiki/ExternalContent/README.md

 Content of files is fetched via MediaWiki's native HTTP client.
 This process is affected by various [HTTP client variables](https://www.mediawiki.org/wiki/Category:HTTP_client_variables).

+### Search

+In stock MediaWiki with no extensions, embedded content is not be searchable.
+To make embedded content show up in search results, install Elasticseach and the [CirrusSearch extension].

 ## Development

 To ensure the dev dependencies get installed, have this in your `composer.local.json`: